Indian shares erase gains as global inflation worries weigh

 The European Central Bank is set to meet later this week where it is not expected to announce any changes to policy.

-Top private-sector lender HDFC Bank Ltd (HDBK.NS) and conglomerate Reliance Industries Ltd (RELI.NS) were among the top drags to the Nifty 50 index, falling 1% and 0.8%, respectively.
+Top private-sector lender HDFC Bank Ltd and conglomerate Reliance Industries Ltd were among the top drags to the Nifty 50 index, falling 1% and 0.8%, respectively.

-Heavyweight software companies Infosys Ltd (INFY.NS) and Tata Consultancy Services Ltd (TCS.NS) gained 1.1% and 0.8%, respectively, lifting the Nifty IT index (.NIFTYIT) by 1.41%.
+Heavyweight software companies Infosys Ltd and Tata Consultancy Services Ltd gained 1.1% and 0.8%, respectively, lifting the Nifty IT index by 1.41%.

 Our Standards: The Thomson Reuters Trust Principles.